In February, BRG Spotlights Latest Works from Kelli Scott Kelley and Kathryn Hunter with Jamie Baldridge Making His Debut as a BRG Artist Member

-Baton Rouge Gallery (“BRG”) is proud to feature the latest works from three of its Artist Members - Rosemary Goodell, Craig McCullen and Amy James – during its October exhibition.
-The three-person exhibition will be on display at BRG through October 31, 2014 with no admission charges during normal gallery hours (12-6 p.m., Tuesday – Sunday).
+Baton Rouge Gallery (“BRG”) is proud to feature the latest works from three of its artist members – Jamie Baldridge, Kelli Scott Kelley and Kathryn Hunter – during its February exhibition.
+The three-person exhibition will be on display at BRG February 1 - 26, 2015 with no admission charges during normal gallery hours (12-6 p.m., Tuesday – Sunday).

-A ‘First Wednesday’ Opening Reception will be held at the gallery, located inside BREC’s historic City Park (1515 Dalrymple Drive) to celebrate the exhibition on October 1, 2014 from 7 – 9 p.m.
+A ‘First Wednesday’ Opening Reception will be held – in partnership with BREC - at the gallery, located inside City Park (1515 Dalrymple Drive) to celebrate the exhibition on February 4, 2015 from 7 – 9 p.m.
 As always, ‘First Wednesday’ Opening Receptions are free and open to the public.

-For more information on Baton Rouge Gallery or this exhibition specifically, call 225-383-1470 or visit batonrougegallery.org.
+For more information on Baton Rouge Gallery, or this exhibition specifically, visit batonrougegallery.org or call 225.383.1470.